Minsk in 2 Days

 Svabody Square

-The main focus of the square is the Holy Spirit Cathedral.
+The focal point of the square is the Holy Spirit Cathedral.
 There aren’t many buildings of age in Minsk – the city was pretty much destroyed during WW2 and rebuilt according to Stalin’s taste in the 1950s.
-The the white 17th Century cathedral is one of very few buildings old buildings to have survived.
+The white 17th Century cathedral is one of very few old buildings to have survived.

 Holy Spirit Cathedral